lucrae/texlite/README.md

 # Getting Started

-After installing TeXLite, you can get all the info you need to get started in [this concise guide](https://github.com/lucrae/texlite/blob/documentation/docs/guide.md).
+Get all the info you need on writing with TeXLite in [this concise guide](https://github.com/lucrae/texlite/blob/documentation/docs/guide.md).

 # Contributing